MartinDM/martindm.uk/src/about/about.md

   order: 3
 ---

-I'm a Senior Front-end Engineer from Nottingham, currently working at Vodafone on the Home Broadband web shop.
+I'm a Senior Front-end Engineer from Nottingham.

 Check out what I'm _currently_ working on at my [Now](/now) page!